Registered Mental Health Nurse

 - Have a full working knowledge of the CQC ‘Essential standards of quality and standards’ ensuring they are achieved and maintained at all times.

-- Attend all mandatory training according to role and attend and participate in weekly development training sessions.
+- Attend all mandatory training according to role and attend and participate in any development training sessions.

-- Engage in the Mundesley Hospital supervision, reflective practice and wellbeing processes.
+- Engage in the Norvic Healthcare supervision, reflective practice and well-being processes.

 Education and Training